deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to teach people about GitHub.
 Git
-Why is this so difficult?
+OK Why is this so difficult?